 Fig. 1: Our system Lang2LTL-2 grounds spatiotemporal navigation commands in indoor and outdoor environments.
-The spatial and temporal elements of the example commands are highlighted in blue and red, respectively.
+The spatial and temporal components of the example commands are highlighted in blue and red, respectively.

-for robots.
-Our langauge grounding system Lang2LTL-2 uses large language models (LLMs) to recognize spatial referring expressions, like "the red car to the right of the building," and to translate language commands to LTL task specifications, which are compatible with many planning and reinforcement learning algorithms [10, 11, 12, 13, 14].
+spatiotemporal navigation commands for robots.
+Lang2LTL-2 uses large language models (LLMs) to recognize spatial referring expressions, like "the red car to the right of the building," and to translate language commands to LTL task specifications, which are compatible with many planning and reinforcement learning algorithms [10, 11, 12, 13, 14].
 Using pretrained vision-language models (VLMs) and text embedding, Lang2LTL-2 grounds referring expressions to specific locations in novel city-scaled environments without retraining, given a semantic database of textual and visual descriptions of the landmarks.

-We evaluated our language grounding system on a dataset of 21,780 semantically diverse spatiotemporal commands with 1,723 spatial referring expressions and 15 temporal patterns.
-We also ran an ablation study and showded that using multimodal semantic information for spatiotemporal language grounding outperforms using any modality alone.
+We evaluated Lang2LTL-2 on a dataset of 21,780 semantically diverse spatiotemporal commands with 1,723 spatial referring expressions, 19 spatial relations, and 15 temporal patterns.
+We also ran an ablation study and showed that using multimodal semantic information for spatiotemporal language grounding outperforms using any modality alone.
 Finally, we demonstrated that a mobile robot equipped with the same system without modification could execute 50 semantically diverse spatiotemporal commands in both indoor and outdoor environments.
+Code, datasets, videos, and supplementary materials are at spatiotemporal-ground.github.io.